iamraphson/react-ravepayment/README.md

 ## Deployment
+WHEN DEPLOYING TO PRODUCTION/LIVE SYSTEM, take note of the following;
-1) Please change RavePay Inline script,you kept in the index.html to
+1) Change RavePay Inline script,you kept in the index.html to
 ```javascript
 <script src="//api.ravepay.co/flwv3-pug/getpaidx/api/flwpbf-inline.js"></script>
 ```
-2) Remember to Change RavePay PUBLIC KEY
+2) Change RavePay PUBLIC KEY

 ## Contributing
 1. Fork it!